BXING2/natural-language-processing/QuestionAnswering/README.md

 This example demonstrates funetuning LLaMA model for question answering tasks.

 ## Dataset
-The dataset has around 40K movie reviews with positive and negative reviews labeled as 1 and 0, respectively.
-For the demonstration, 1K positive reviews and 1K negative reviews are sampled for finetuning the model.
+The original dataset has around 10K question answer pairs from financial reports.
+Each instance includes a question, answer, and context from which the answer is extracted.
+In this example, 1K instances are sampled for finetuning the model.
+The dataset is splited into three parts, 60% for training, 20% for validation and 20% for testing.

 Dataset Link: https://www.kaggle.com/datasets/yousefsaeedian/financial-q-and-a-10k

 ## Model
 The model is LLaMA-3-1B (Large Language Model Meta AI) with a language modeling head (LlamaForCausalLM).
 The model consists of the embedding layer, 16 decoder layers.
-The weights of the 15th encoder layer (0 index) are finetuned for 10 epoches, with all other model parameters frozen.
+The weights of the 15th decoder layer (index starting from 0) are finetuned for 10 epoches, with all other model parameters frozen.

-When using the original model to generate answers, the prompt takes the following format:
+When using the original model to generate answers as benchmarks, the prompt takes the following format:
 > "\<|begin_of_text|\>" + {Context} + "\n" + {Question} + "\n"

+Here, the "\<|begin_of_text|\>" represents the start of the sentence token, and "\n" represents the new line which is used to seperate the context, question and answer. {Context} and {Question} indicates the content of the context and question.

 When using the finetuned model to generate answers, the prompt takes the following format:
 > "\<Context\>" + {Context} + "\<Question\>" + {Question} + "\<Answer\>"

-The \<Context\>, \<Question\> and \<Answer\> are newly added tokens to help seperate the context, question and answer.
-Also, the special tokens including bos, eos, unk, and pad are specified.
-Thus, the embedding layer is finetuned because of the introduction of these new tokens.
+Here, the "\<Context\>", "\<Question\>" and "\<Answer\>" are newly added tokens to help indicate the start of the context, question and answer.
+Meanwhile, the special tokens including start of sentence, end of sentence, unknown, and padding tokens are specified.
+As a result, the embedding layer is finetuned because of the introduction of these new tokens.

 ## Evaluation
 <img src="figures/train_valid_loss.png" height="300" />